DaveTheMonitor/TMModTutorial/README.md

 If you don't have an IDE already, download [Visual Studio 2022](https://visualstudio.microsoft.com/).
 The free version (Community Edition) is more than enough for mod development.

 **NOTE:** Visual Studio and Visual Studio Code are not the same thing.
 Visual Studio Code is a general code editor.
-For mod development, we want Visual Studio, which is a ful IDE (integrated development environment).
+For mod development, we want Visual Studio, which is a full IDE (integrated development environment).

 Next, you'll need the MonoGame project templates to create your project.
-You can read how to install those [here](https://monogame.net/articles/getting_started/1_setting_up_your_development_environment_windows.html#install-monogame-extension-for-visual-studio-2022)
+You can read how to install those [here](https://docs.monogame.net/articles/getting_started/1_setting_up_your_development_environment_windows.html#install-monogame-extension-for-visual-studio-2022)

 ## Creating the Mod Project